AI & Technology

 • Regular security audits: Independent third-party verification of security claims

-The bottom line?
-An AI keyboard from a reputable developer with clear privacy policies is generally safer than you'd expect.
-But you need to do your homework before installation.
+Nonetheless, The bottom line?
+A reputable developer with a real privacy policy is generally pretty safe.
+Furthermore, But you still need to do your homework before you install anything.

 How Do AI Keyboards Handle Your Personal Data?

-AI keyboards collect typing patterns, word frequency, and correction preferences – but secure apps process this data locally and encrypt anything sent to servers.
-According to research from Stanford's Internet Observatory in 2024, premium AI keyboards transmit 89% less identifiable data than free alternatives.
+AI keyboards collect typing patterns, word frequency, and how often you fix your own typos — but secure ones process all of that locally and encrypt anything that actually leaves your device.
+Stanford's Internet Observatory found in 2024 that premium AI keyboards transmit 89% less identifiable data than free alternatives.
+That's a massive gap.

-Most people don't realize that there's a huge difference between what AI keyboards collect and what they transmit.
-Here's the breakdown based on analysis of 15 major keyboard apps:
+Here's something most people miss — there's a big difference between what AI keyboards collect and what they actually transmit.
+Based on analysis of 15 major keyboard apps:

 • Individual keystrokes and timing patterns